Tim-B/hipsterdevblog.com/source/_posts/2014-12-07-writing-functions-for-aws-lambda-using-npm-and-grunt.markdown

 # Deploying to Lambda

 Before running the deploy task in grunt, go to the Lambda section of the AWS console and create a function which matches the name in the lambda_deploy section of your Gruntfile.
-In the example above the function name is `link-scraper`.
+In the example above the function ARN is `arn:aws:lambda:us-east-1:123456781234:function:my-function`.

 When creating the function select the "Hello World" template, as the code will be overwritten when we deploy a zip.